Embedding Trint into enterprise workflows

 Context

-Trint is used by enterprise broadcasters to transcribe and edit video and audio content before it moves into internal systems used for clipping, organising and publishing stories.
-In live newsroom environments, these workflows span multiple teams and tools operating under significant time pressure.
+Trint is used by enterprise broadcasters to transcribe and edit video and audio content before it moves into internal publishing systems for clipping, organising, and distribution.

-Mapping the existing workflow
+Understanding the problem in existing workflow

 The problem